mikelove/swish-demos/differential-transcript-airway.knit.md

 ##   TRUE   3246  2713
 ```

-DESeq2 is calling more than double of the number of transcripts that
+DESeq2 is calling more than double the number of transcripts that
 Swish is calling.
 There are also a minority of transcripts
 that Swish calls but not DESeq2.
 We found that Swish had comparable
 power to parametric methods even at n=4 samples per group, so likely